Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 * To create an app bundle instead, use the command: `make package`.
 This will create a .dmg file with an app bundle inside.

-#Linux

-**NOTE:** OpenGL 3.2 or later is required to use OBS Studio on Linux.
-You can check what version of OpenGL is supported by your system by typing the following into the terminal:
-* glxinfo | grep "OpenGL"
+# Linux

-* Any installation directions marked Unofficial are not maintained by the OBS Studio author and may not be up to date or stable
+Any installation directions marked Unofficial are not maintained by the OBS Studio author and may not be up to date or stable.

 **Linux portable mode (all distros)**